ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 Preemptible Queues
 -------------------

 Preemptible queues are available on Delta (see :ref:`partitions`).
-See the `Slurm preemption documentation <https://slurm.schedmd.com/preempt.html>`_ to learn more about preemption.

-On Delta, jobs are allotted a **minimum of 10 preempt-free minutes** (PreemptExemptTime); any job asking for at least 10 minutes in a preempt partition will get the full ten minutes (plus 5 minutes of GraceTime if the job has a SIGTERM handler).
+On Delta, jobs are allotted a **minimum of 10 minutes** (**PreemptExemptTime**); any job asking for at least 10 minutes in a preempt partition will get the full ten minutes (plus 5 minutes of GraceTime if the job has a **SIGTERM** handler).

 .. warning::
    Preemptible queues are only recommended for jobs that include `checkpointing <https://hpc.nmsu.edu/discovery/slurm/backfill-and-checkpoints/#_introduction_to_checkpoint>`_.

-   If your job code doesn't include checkpointing, then submitting the job to a preempt queue could result in your job being preempted without any saved progress/results.
+   If your job code doesn't include checkpointing, then submitting the job to a preempt queue could result in your job being preempted without saved progress/results.

 Slurm Configuration for Preempt Queues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~